YSKoseki/gmmDenoise/README.md

 As illustrated in the workflow above (the “Denoising & Chimera Removal” step), `gmmDenoise` can work complementarily with existing denoising algorithms, such as `DADA2` (Callahan et al. 2016) and `UNOISE3` (Edgar 2016).
-Our analyses (Koseki et al., submitted) indicate that this complementary use enhance denoising performance, resulting in fewer false-positive ASVs.
+Our analyses (Koseki et al., 2025) indicate that this complementary use enhance denoising performance, resulting in fewer false-positive ASVs.